North Shore by the mile

 13.1 New Scenic Café.
 This sunny little spot is a good place to stop for coffee and fruit pie (among the region's best) or a meal.

 15.0 Stony Point.
 Watch for the turnoff to a one-mile drive that hugs a point.
 It's known for giant waves and the surfers who congregate to catch them.

 20.0 Knife River.
 You can buy smoked fish in this little fishing village, and there's also a darling candy store, plus a campground and marina.

 24.0 Two Harbors.
-Don't whiz past — turn right and go down to Lighthouse Point to see the North Shore's only real lighthouse, now a B&B, and walk the enchanting Sonju Trail.
+Don't whiz past — turn right and go down to Lighthouse Point to see the North Shore's only real lighthouse, now an inn, and walk the enchanting Sonju Trail.
 If you're lucky, you'll see an ore boat being loaded.

 39.5 Gooseberry Falls State Park.
 It doesn't cost anything to park here and see the falls, which makes this the most-visited state park except for Fort Snelling in the Twin Cities.

 Kids love clambering around on the rocks; bring water shoes.
 If it's a warm day, follow the river down to its mouth and you'll find a good spot to swim in Lake Superior.
 The falls also are fun to visit in winter, when they're frozen.

 From here, you can ride the paved Gitchi-Gami State Trail to Split Rock Lighthouse and Beaver Bay.

 43.5 Split Rock River.
 From the parking area, there's a great five-mile hike up the west side of the river and around, a rare loop on the Superior Hiking Trail.